 Local authority and government agencies such as social services or the Benefits Agency may require medical reports.
 These do not have to include your written consent but we will assume that you wish us to complete these reports in your best interests.
 Failure to co-operate with these agencies can lead to loss of benefits or other support.

 We are required by law to allow you access to your computer and written medical records.
 Requests need to be made in writing.

 We have a duty to keep your medical records up to date.
 A patient is allowed to correct any errors of fact that may have crept into their medical records over the years.

 To protect your privacy and confidentiality, we will not normally disclose any medical information over the telephone unless we are sure we are talking to you.
 This means that we will not disclose information to family, friends or colleagues about any medical matters unless we know we have your agreement to do so.
 However, if you want us to discuss your medical information with a third party (ie a spouse / next of kin etc), then we will require you to complete a Consent form:

 All GP practices are required to declare the mean earnings (e.g. average pay) for GPs working to deliver NHS services to patients at each practice.

-The average pay for GPs working in Snaith and Rawcliffe Medical Group in the last financial year (2018-2019), was £83,741 before tax and National Insurance.
-This is for 5 GP Partners, and 3 Salaried GPs, who worked in the practice for more than six months.
-The Practice did not use any GP Locums.
+The average pay for GPs working in Snaith and Rawcliffe Medical Group in the last financial year (2019-2020), was £96,945 before tax and National Insurance.
+This is for 6 GP Partners, and 2 Salaried GPs, who worked in the practice for more than six months.

 NHS England require that the net earnings of doctors engaged in the practice are publicised, and the required disclosure is shown above.
 However it should be noted that the prescribed method for calculating earnings is potentially misleading because it takes no account of how much time doctors spend working in the practice, and should not be used to form any judgement about GP earnings, nor to make any comparison with any other practice